-Draft: RSS would generally exempt from payback, except for the situation where calculated payback would be higher than: (i) the amount of receivables which the obligation to transfer to the National Health Fund ("NHF") results from that RSS - in case of medicinal products, foodstuffs intended for particular nutritional uses or medical devices available in pharmacies upon prescription; (ii) the actual value (savings or total benefits) obtained by the NHF as a result of that RSS - in the case of products available within the drug programs or chemotherapy.
+Draft: RSS would generally be exempt from payback, except for the situation where calculated payback would be higher than (i) the amount of receivables which the obligation to transfer to the National Health Fund (NHF) results from that RSS - in case of medicinal products, foodstuffs intended for particular nutritional uses ("Foodstuff") or medical devices ("MedDev") available in pharmacies upon prescription; (ii) the actual value (savings or total benefits) obtained by the NHF as a result of that RSS - in the case of the products available within the drug programs or chemotherapy.
 However, the difference resulting from the reduction of the "payback" amount per applicant in a given limit group by the amounts indicated above is to be reimbursed.
-This means that one of motivators for consent to agree on RSS will no longer exist if payback applicants having it in their reimbursement decision would be subject to payback (although not in every situation).